-Performance with different numbers of tasks.
-The variation of average task latency as the number of tasks increases is illustrated in Fig. 5.
-We analyze and present the variation in communication latency, download latency, and computation latency for different numbers of tasks in Figs. 5(a) - 5(c).
-In these figures, as the number of tasks increases, the influence of download latency gradually becomes dominant, emerging as the primary factor affecting the overall task latency.
+Fig. 5.
+Performance with different number of tasks.

+Fig. 6.
+Performance with different bandwidth.

+the number of tasks increases, the influence of download latency gradually becomes dominant, emerging as the primary factor affecting the overall task latency.
 In contrast, the changes in communication latency and computation latency are relatively minor.
 This occurs because as the number of tasks increases, there is a greater demand for different types of images.
 Hence, in the design of the container scheduling algorithm, particular attention should be given to optimizing download latency to enhance the efficiency and performance of task scheduling.
 Additionally, The OCS algorithm has the lowest communication and computation latency, while the RO algorithm has the lowest download latency.